phuphalll/dashboard-fe/README.md

 1. Yearly dashboard Table: Display a yearly basis. in a table format.
 2. Filter yearly basis: The capability to select specific years basis filter.
-3. Render Data: Display yearly data in the table list.
+3. Render Data: Display yearly Data in the table list.

 #### Functionality